securefederatedai/openfl/openfl-workspace/tf_3dunet_brats/README.md

 # 3D U-Net for the BraTS dataset.

+This is a full example for training the Brain Tumor Segmentation 2020 ([BraTS2020](https://www.med.upenn.edu/cbica/brats2020/data.html)) with OpenFL.
+Note: This is **not** the 3D U-Net that was used in the paper and not the sharding used.
+Nevertheless, it should make a good template for how to train using OpenFL.

+The files `src\dataloader.py` and `src\define_model.py` are where we define the TensorFlow [dataset loader](https://www.tensorflow.org/api_docs/python/tf/data/Dataset) and the 3D U-Net model.
+This demonstrates how to use an out-of-memory data loader that pulls batches of data from files as needed.

 ## Steps to run.

 1. Download the [BraTS 2020 dataset](https://www.med.upenn.edu/cbica/brats2020/registration.html).
 It should be the one labeled **BraTS'20 Training Data: Segmentation Task**.